-Once, done perform, install the new database version and upgrade the database cluster using pg_upgrade.
-Using the --link option can safe time on large databases and has been robust in our experience.
+Once done, install the new database version and upgrade the database cluster using pg\upgrade.
+Using the --link option can save time on large databases and has been robust in our experience.
 This step can also be skipped, if no database upgrade is needed.